Samantha-KY/Portofolio/README.md

 # Personal Portfolio

 A modern, responsive personal portfolio website built with React and Tailwind CSS, featuring a permanent dark mode theme.

+# Note
+Built using Windsurf

 ## Features